-- 3) Press [Ctrl] [Delete] to fill the image with the background colour. - 4) Press [Alt] [Delete] to fill the image with the foreground colour.

-Tip You can use selections (covered in the next section) to restrict what parts of the image are filled with the selected colours.
+- 3) Press [Ctrl] [Delete] to fill the image with the background colour. - 4) Press [Alt] [Delete] to fill the image with the foreground colour. - Tip You can use selections (covered in the next section) to restrict what parts of the image are filled with the selected colours.

-The toolbox has a Fill tool which works in a similar way to the menu option.
+The toolbox has a Fill tool \bigotimes which works in a similar way to the menu option.
 The Fill tool is also grouped with a Gradient tool.

-- 5) Hold your mouse button on the Fill tool to show the Gradient tool and then select the Gradient tool.
-You can also use the [Shift] [G] tool to select the Gradient tool. - 6) The Options Panel along the top will show gradient options.
+5) Hold your mouse button on the Fill tool to show the Gradient tool and then select the Gradient tool.
+You can also use the [Shift] [G] tool to select the Gradient tool.

+6) The Options Palette along the top will show gradient options.
 The first of these allows you to choose from several gradient presets.
 Make sure the first one (foreground to background) is selected.

-- 7) Next on the Options Panel is a selection of gradient types.
-Make sure the first one (linear gradient) is selected. - 8) Drag across the image to create a gradient fill.
+- 7) Next on the Options Palette is a selection of gradient types.
+Description Make sure the first one is selected. - 8) Drag across the image to create a gradient fill.
 The point you start dragging from will have the foreground colour.
 The point you finish dragging at will have the background colour.
-The areas in between with have an even colour blend. - 9) Try varying your gradient by dragging at different angles and lengths.
+The areas in between with have an even colour blend.